DOT Regulations for Pickup Trucks and Trailers

 • Drivers must comply with DOT regulations regarding hours of service, which limit the amount of time that can be spent driving without a break.

-• Carriers must comply with federal motor carrier safety regulations, which cover a range of topics such as driver qualifications, vehicle maintenance, and hazardous materials transportation.
+• Carriers must comply with federal motor carrier safety regulations covering various topics such as driver qualifications, vehicle maintenance, and hazardous materials transportation.

-• Vehicles must be properly marked and identified with the carrier's name and DOT number.
+• Vehicles must be appropriately marked and identified with the carrier's name and DOT number.

 • Carriers must have appropriate insurance coverage for the states they'll be operating in.

-• Hazardous materials must be properly labeled, packaged, and transported according to DOT regulations.
+• According to DOT regulations, hazardous materials must be appropriately labeled, packaged, and transported.

 • Carriers must comply with any state-specific regulations, such as weight limits, permit requirements, or mandatory rest periods.